damisparks/microsoft-azure-ai-engineer-associate/README.md

+# Microsoft Certification Resources
+**This was how i became certfified and i am glad to share my resources and notes to help others.**

+This resource is aimed at Cloud Solution Architects, Azure artificial intelligence designers, Azure Trainers and AI developers.

-# Microsoft AI Engineer Associate 🤓
+> # Microsoft AI Engineer Associate 🤓
 How to become Microsoft Certified: Azure AI Engineer Associate

-**This was how i become certfified and i am glad to share my resources and notes to help others.**

 ## Audience profile 👩🏽‍💻👨🏽‍💻
 This course is aimed at Cloud Solution Architects, Azure artificial intelligence designers, and AI developers.